 In 2008, the Stillaguamish Tribe purchased a former trout hatchery on the outskirts of Granite Falls and approximately 1,000 feet from the South fork of the Stillaguamish River.
 This hatchery was refurbished, opened in 2014 and it is anticipated to grow and release 250,000 Chinook salmon each year.
-The Tribe will add Engelbretsen Rd. and other supporting roads to the NTTFI Inventory to service this very important road for salmon recovery.
 Minor road improvements may be warranted at this location.